sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 - Adopting Sorbet at Stripe

-- Editor tools for Sorbet
+- Editor Tools for Sorbet

 - The Road to Open Source